leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How is cranial 6th nerve palsy treated?
 - How is horizontal double vision treated?
 - I have a stroke and horizontal double vision, what can I do?
-- Is surgery helpful for my double vision with images that are side by side?
+- Is [surgery](technical_term) helpful for my double vision with images that are side by side?
 - What tests do I need to do for my 6th nerve weakness?
 - Why is a lumbar puncture needed for 6th nerve weakness?
 - Why do I need to see the ENT if I have horizontal double vision?
 - Are glasses helpful for horizontal double vision?
 - I have double vision with the images side by side, can it resolve on its own?
-- Can surgery cure my double vision which is side by side?
+- Can [surgery](technical_term) cure my double vision which is side by side?
 - Can 6th nerve palsy recover on its own?

-## intent: thirdnervepalsy-condition-neuroophthalmology
-- What is 3rd nerve palsy?
-- Why do I have double vision with droopy eyelids?
-- Why do I see double with one image above another?
-- What is 3rd nerve palsy?
-- What does the 3rd nerve do?
-- I am seeing double vision with the image above and beside the real image, what is happening?
-- Why is my eye turned outwards and downwards?
-- I woke up with my eye squinted down and out with droopy eyelid, what happened?
-- My eye has been drifting down and outwards gradually, what is the reason?
-- Why do I see double one above another and side by side?
-- What is the function of the oculomotor nerve?

 ## intent: thirdnervepalsy-cause-neuroophthalmology
 - What is the cause of cranial 3rd nerve palsy?